 Fire Locations and Perimeters

-Fire Location (Origins) points are entered and edited through the CAD systems.
+Fire Location (Origin) points are entered and edited through the CAD systems.
 GIS protocols have been established for submitting on-going fire perimeters to AICC.
 Once approved, these AICC perimeters should be considered the definitive perimeter source for an incident.
 IMTs, Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.

 It is the responsibility of the Protecting Agency to ensure that periodic fire perimeter data is submitted for all ongoing fires ten (10) acres or greater.
 Jurisdictional and Protecting Agencies will negotiate timelines for fire surveillance updates and perimeter maps submissions.